rocknrene/ProboSed/README.md

 ## Citation

-If ProboSed is used in published research, please cite:
+If ProboSed is used in published research, please cite the software:

+> Castillo, R. (2025). *ProboSed: Probabilistic Sediment Transport and Slope Failure Modeling* (v1.0.0).
+Zenodo. https://doi.org/10.5281/zenodo.20669114

+And if referencing the underlying research:

 > Castillo, R. (2027). *Slip Happens: Probabilistic Modeling of Submarine Mass Transport Deposits and Sediment Routing in Convergent Margin Basins.* PhD Dissertation, The Ohio State University.